sealavi/Hirsch-et-al.-2023-test-of-the-diet-hypothesis-for-brain-expansion/README.md

 Original movement data are hosted on [Movebank](https://www.movebank.org/) (Processed data: Movebank ID 1120749252; Unprocessed data: Movebank ID 468460067)

  ## Instructions
-There are various packages with complex dependencies used accross the scripts used in this study.
+There are various packages with complex dependencies used across the scripts used in this study.
 In order to install every package, Windows users must first ensure that the latest version of [rtools](https://cran.r-project.org/bin/windows/Rtools/) is properly installed.
 Mac users must ensure that the latest version of [Xcode](https://developer.apple.com/xcode/) is properly installed.
 This step cannot be skipped .

 The following script installs the most recent versions of the required packages and their dependencies: